docker/docs/desktop/use-desktop/container.md

 - Supports copy, paste, search, and clearing your session.

 To open the integrated terminal, either:
 - Hover over your running container and select the **Show container actions** menu.
-From the dropdown menu, select **Open in terminal**.
+From the drop-down menu, select **Open in terminal**.
 - Select the container and then select the **Terminal** tab.

  To use your external terminal, change your settings.